Nordic model: Criticism

-Some welfare and gender researchers based in the Nordic countries suggest that these states have often been over-privileged when different European societies are being assessed in terms of how far they have achieved gender equality.
-They posit that such assessments often utilise international comparisons adopting conventional economic, political, educational, and well-being measures.
-By contrast, they suggest that if one takes a broader perspective on well-being incorporating, such as social issues associated with bodily integrity or bodily citizenship, then some major forms of men's domination still stubbornly persist in the Nordic countries, e.g. business, violence to women, sexual violence to children, the military, academia, and religion.
+Some welfare and gender researchers suggest that social issues associated with bodily integrity or bodily citizenship, such as some forms of male domination continue in the Nordic countries, in areas of business, violence to women, sexual violence to children, the military, academia, and religion.

 While praising the Nordic model as a "clear and compelling contrast to the neoliberal ideology that has strafed the rest of the world with inequality, ill-health and needless poverty," economic anthropologist Jason Hickel sharply criticizes the "ecological disaster" that accompanies it, noting that data shows the Nordic countries "have some of the highest levels of resource use and CO2 emissions in the world, in consumption based terms, drastically overshooting safe planetary boundaries," and rank towards the bottom of the Sustainable Development Index.
 He argues that the model needs to be updated for the Anthropocene, and reduce overconsumption while retaining the positive elements of progressive social democracy including universal healthcare and education, paid vacations and reasonable working hours, which have resulted in much better health outcomes and poverty reduction compared to overtly neoliberal countries like the United States, in order to "stand as a beacon for the rest of the world in the 21st century."

-Swedish economist John Gustavsson, writing for American conservative magazine The Dispatch, criticized the Nordic model for its high taxation rates, including on the middle class and poor people.
+Swedish economist John Gustavsson criticized the Nordic model for its high taxation rates, including on the middle and lower classes.

-Political scientist Michael Cottakis has noted the rise of right-wing populist and anti-immigration sentiment in the Nordic countries, arguing that these countries, in particular Sweden, have failed to handle immigration effectively.

 Misconceptions

-George Lakey, author of Viking Economics, says that Americans generally misunderstand the nature of the Nordic model, commenting: "Americans imagine that "welfare state" means the U.S. welfare system on steroids.
-Actually, the Nordics scrapped their American-style welfare system at least 60 years ago, and substituted universal services, which means everyone – rich and poor – gets free higher education, free medical services, free eldercare, etc."
+George Lakey claimed that Americans misunderstand the Nordic model: "Americans imagine that 'welfare state' means the U.S. welfare system on steroids....Nordics provide...universal services, which means everyone – rich and poor – gets free higher education, free medical services, free eldercare, etc".

-In a speech at Harvard's Kennedy School of Government, Lars Løkke Rasmussen, the centre-right Danish prime minister from the conservative-liberal Venstre party, addressed the American misconception that the Nordic model is a form of socialism, which is conflated with any form of planned economy, stating: "I know that some people in the US associate the Nordic model with some sort of socialism.
+Lars Løkke Rasmussen, the Danish prime minister from the conservative-liberal Venstre party, stated: "I know that some people in the US associate the Nordic model with some sort of socialism.
 Therefore, I would like to make one thing clear.
 Denmark is far from a socialist planned economy.
 Denmark is a market economy."